ChristopherLawn/ChristopherLawn/README.md

 # Chris Lawn

 ## About Me
-An aspiring web developer born and raised in Massachusetts, I moved to the Pacific Northwest in 2017.
-With over 15 years of professional experience in audio-visual production and project management, I decided to expand my skillset to include full-stack web development.
-I'm incredibly excited about this journey, and I hope you share it with me!
+Chris Lawn (pronouns: he / they) is a web developer based in the Pacific Northwest.
+With over a decade of professional experience in audio visual production and project management, Chris is excited to begin a new career as a Full-Stack Web Developer.
+Chris has worked on individual and group projects using React, MongoDB, Express, Node, JavaScript ES6, CSS3, HTML5, SQL, MySQL2, GitHub, Sequelize, Handlebars, jQuery, and Bootstrap.
+His programming skills include Object-Oriented Programming (OOP), Object-Relational Mapping (ORM), Model-View-Controller Programming (MVC), and Progressive Web Applications (PWA).
+A social extrovert with a natural talent for customer service, Chris enjoys working both independently and as part of a collaborative team.

 ## Portfolio
 https://christopherlawn.github.io/chris-lawn-portfolio/